-Indigo Som loves: blackberry pie, poetry, letterpress, goats, gazpacho, country music, feminism, the knitting of hats.
+Indigo Som loves: blackberry pie, poetry, letterpress, goats, gazpacho, country music, rigorous intersectional feminisms, the knitting of hats, being on boats.
 Chinese restaurants good & bad, flying dreams, old machines, popovers, roses, very large salads.
 Labyrinths & beaches, swimming in the rain, the triple gem.

 I live in the San Francisco Bay Area, where I was born, bred, & buttered.